Meet the Founder, Mel

 Hi, I’m Mel.

-I founded NeuroNavigation because I saw too many people misunderstood, blamed, or left without practical, compassionate support.
+I created NeuroNavigation because I saw too many neurodivergent people and their families feeling overwhelmed, misunderstood, blamed, or left to navigate incredibly complex systems without the kind of support they actually needed.

 I’m especially passionate about:

-Bridging research and practice in ways that are practical and human
+• bridging research and practice in ways that are practical, human, and actually useful in daily life

 I welcome and affirm families of every structure and background — including single-parent families, blended families, kinship carers, adoptive families, LGBTQIA+ families, culturally diverse families, and those who don’t fit traditional definitions of “family.”